BZWayne/dgi_project/README.md

 **Author**: *Bauyrzhan Zhakanov*, [bauyrzhan.zhakanov@gmail.com](bauyrzhan.zhakanov@gmail.com)

 ## Introduction
 **Goal** a develop a system to control the temperature in a room based on the people inside based on DGIStreamer tool.
+All the rights for **CYENS**.

 Plan for the first time is to build a connection between local and remote systems using DGIStreamer.
 This is possible with a help of SSH.
 It takes streaming video as input, counts the number of people crossing a tripwire and sends the live data to the cloud.